zubinchopra/portaldocs/portal-sdk/generated/portalfx-data.md

 ```
 -->

-The `fetch()` command has not yet been issued on the QueryCache, because it is asynchronous.
-When it is issued, the view's `items` array will be observably updated, which populates the grid with the results.
+The `fetch()` command has not yet been issued on the QueryCache.
+When the command is issued, the view's `items` array will be observably updated, which populates the grid with the results.
 This occurs by calling the  `fetch()` method on the blade's `onInputsSet()`, which returns the promise shown in the following example.

 <!--
 ```typescript